Joacohbc/goto/README.md

 # Goto 2.0

 Goto is a "Path Manager" that allows you to add a specific path with an identifier, this path can be used as an abbreviation or an index number.
 Those path are automatically save in a json file, the goto-paths (*gpaths*) files.
-From this files can add, update, delete and list paths and abreviations.
+From this files can add, update, delete and list paths and abbreviations.
 A *gpath* consists of a Path and an Abbreviation to identify the path.
 A example of a *gpath* in the goto-paths file:

 ```json
 {